 Economic diversification broadens a community's economic base, reduces local tax revenue risk, and provides for a range of sustainable economic opportunities.
-Ensuring the stability of the local economy is essential to maintaining an employment and full-time resident base, which further supports Hailey's sense of community.
-In 2022, just 32% of those employed in Hailey lived in the community.
+Ensuring the stability of the local economy is essential to maintaining ample employment opportunities and full-time resident base, which further supports Hailey's sense of community.
+In 2022, just 31.2% of those employed in Hailey lived in the community (US Census, On the Map, 2022 Data).